Version of the iOS operating system | |

 iOS 4 introduced FaceTime, a videotelephony app that uses the device's camera to allow the user to make video calls with other FaceTime users.[13]
 This feature was absent from the iPhone 3G, second-generation iPod Touch, iPhone 3GS, and third-generation iPod Touch due to the lack of required features, such as a front-facing camera.

-The Safari mobile web browser on iOS 4 added Bing as a search option in addition to Google and Yahoo!.[14]
-Beginning with iOS 4.2.1, specific words or phrases on a page could be searched.[15]
+The Safari mobile web browser on iOS 4 added Bing as a search option in addition to Google and Yahoo!.[28]
+Beginning with iOS 4.2.1, specific words or phrases on a page could searched.[29]

 iPhone 3G users reported performance and battery issues after upgrading to iOS 4.
 Apple started an investigation of the matter in July 2010.[16]
 In November, Apple was sued for the issues, with an unsatisfied customer alleging "violating the Consumer Legal Remedies Act, unfair business practices, and false and deceptive advertising", with further allegations that Apple knew its software would cause problems on older models.
 Apple never responded to the allegations, but wrote in a reply to another unsatisfied customer in August 2010 that updates were "coming soon".[17][18]